Balbir89/Solar-Grid-Impact-Analyzer/README.md

 ---

 ##  Business Problem
-Energy systems face challenges in balancing solar power generation with electricity demand due to variability in weather and usage patterns.
-This imbalance can lead to inefficiencies, increased operational costs, and difficulty in grid stability management.
+Balancing solar energy generation with electricity demand is challenging due to variability in weather and consumption patterns.
+This leads to inefficiencies in grid stability and energy distribution.

 ---

 ##  Objective
-To develop a forecasting model that analyzes energy demand patterns and supports better decision-making for grid load balancing and energy planning.
+Develop a forecasting model to analyze energy demand patterns and support data-driven decisions for grid load balancing and energy planning.

 ---